The pVACview user interface has four sections:

 Upon successfully uploading the matching data files, you can now explore the different aspects of your neoantigen candidates.

-Specifically, the features can be separated into three main categories:
+Specifically, the features can be separated into five categories:

 Variant level information